arungudelli/arungudelli/content/tutorial/javascript/7-methods-to-check-if-a-string-contains-a-substring-in-javascript/index.md

 })
 }</pre>

-## 2.check if a string contains a substring in javascript (in ES5 and before):
+## 2.In ES5 and before using indexOf method

 In ES5 and before versions of Javascript we can use <em>indexOf</em> method to check if a string contains a substring or not.